maboiteaspam/showusage/README.md

 Show pretty printed `Usage` section of a node package.

+If the `README` file does not contain such section, the program suggest a list of alternative readings.

 ## Installation
 Run the following commands to download and install the application: